LAW 6504 - Property Law Practice

 Recommended ResourcesMost course resources are provided to students ONLINE via MyUni.
 Relevant law can be accessed online via:

 Due to the emphasis on current legal practice, other materials may be added after the course outline has been posted.
-Students are required to check MyUni regularly daily to keep up to date.
+Students are required to check MyUni regularly (at least weekly) to keep up to date.

 Online LearningThe course is supported by the MyUni course website.
 The website contains the following resources:

 1. Course information – including seminar schedule and assessment outline.

 2. Course materials – such as lecture presentations, seminar materials, readings and resources.